Frequently Asked Questions - FAQ

 Subscriptions

-If a subscription is changed to a larger one during the term, the existing subscription will be canceled and the unused portion of the old subscription cost will be deducted from the new subscription cost.
+If a subscription is upgraded during its term, the existing subscription will be converted to the larger one.
+The unused portion of the old subscription cost will be deducted from the new subscription cost.
 The selected payment method will automatically be charged with the difference.
-The new subscription is then valid for a full year again.
+The new subscription is then valid for the remaining subscription period, so the upgrade is effective immediately.

-Please note that upgrading to a larger subscription is possible at any time, while downgrading to a smaller subscription can only be done at the time of subscription renewal.
-Also note that the change always happens immediately and not at the end of the current subscription period.
+Please note that upgrading to a larger subscription is possible at any time, while downgrading to a smaller subscription can only be done at the time of renewal.

 You have received a promotion code (gift voucher or group discount) and want to redeem it?
-Then proceed as follows:
+Please proceed as follows:

-Case 1: You do not yet have a running subscription
+Case 1: You do not have an active subscription yet

-Register with XC Therm and confirm your email address.
+Register at XC Therm and confirm your email address.
 Then select a subscription on the subscription page.

-1. Select "Add promo code" on the payment page and enter your promotion code.
+1. On the payment page, select "Add promo code" and enter your promotion code.

 2. Click the "Apply" button to apply the code.

-If your payment fails and the window no longer shows the reduced price, do not proceed.
-The promotion code must then be manually re-entered by us.
-Write us an email to with the promotion code.
+If your payment fails and the window no longer shows the reduced price, do not continue.
+The promotion code must then be manually added by us again.
+Please send us an email at with the promotion code.

-Case 2: You have a running subscription and want to upgrade to a larger subscription
+Case 2: You have an active subscription and want to upgrade to a larger subscription

-Case 3: You want to apply your promotion code to the automatic renewal of your subscription
+Case 3: You want to use your promotion code for the automatic renewal of your subscription

-1. Write an email to with the promotion code.
+1. Send an email to with the promotion code.

-2. We will store the promotion code on your account.
+2. We will add the promotion code to your account, it will then be valid for 12 months.

 3. When your subscription is renewed, the promotion code will be automatically applied.

-Important: Promotion codes cannot be applied retroactively, so you must enter the promotion code before paying or renewing your subscription.
+Important: Promotion codes cannot be redeemed retroactively, so you must enter the promotion code before paying or renewing your subscription.

-Although the renewal of your subscription is disabled, you can continue to use XC Therm normally until the current subscription expires.
+The renewal of your subscription will be deactivated, but you can continue to use XC Therm as usual until the current subscription expires.
 If you later decide to enable automatic renewal again, you can do so at any time.

 Our standard payment methods are credit card and PayPal.
 After payment, the subscription is automatically activated.

 It is also possible to pay by bank transfer / prepayment.
-Follow this guide.
+More information can be found here.

-If you want to pay with TWINT, or other instant payment methods (Apple Pay, Google Pay, EPS, Sofort, Cartes Bancaires ...), follow this guide.
+If you want to pay with TWINT or other instant payment methods (Apple Pay, Google Pay, EPS, Sofort, Cartes Bancaires ...) you can find more information here.

 Please proceed as follows:

-1. Transfer the correct amount to our account (account details below).
+1. Transfer the exact amount to our account (account details below).

-2. Write an email to with the name of the subscription and account holder, desired subscription, and possibly promotion code.
+2. Send an email to with the name of the subscription and account holder, the desired subscription, and possibly the promotion code.

 EURO account